Destinations

 Slovenia

-In Spring 2018 we revisited Slovenia following the success of my 2017 tour, exploring the Šentilj hills in the East, the Primorje region on the Italian border in the West and visiting fantastic producers such as Doppler, Ducal, Simčič, Sutor, Jamsek and Istenic – one of the top sparkling producers in Europe.
+In 2025 I am running tours to Slovenia, which is one of the most exciting wine producing countries no-one has heard of!
+Our tours will definitely allow people to meet great winemakers and try their wonderful wines.
+We first visited Slovenia in 2017 and 2018, exploring the Šentilj hills in the East, the Primorje region on the Italian border in the West and visiting fantastic producers such as Doppler, Ducal, Simčič, Sutor, Jamsek and Istenic – one of the top sparkling producers in Europe.

 Australia